LLaDA-MedV: Exploring Large Language Diffusion Models for Biomedical Image Understanding: Preliminary

-Here, $\textbf{1}[\cdot]$ is the indicator function and $t \sim \mathcal{U}[0, 1]$.
 At inference time, generation proceeds as motivated by Eq.~\ref{eq:backward-llada-main}.
 Beginning with a fully masked sequence (i.e., $t = 1$), the model uses learned $p_\theta(x_0 \mid x_t)$ to iteratively reconstruct the clean sequence.
 A remasking step is applied at each stage to ensure alignment with the theoretical reverse dynamics (i.e., retain $s/t$ portion masked components).
 This denoising process continues until the final step, resulting in a fully reconstructed output.